Federal report finds ‘pervasive’ harassment at AccuWeather | WTOP

+A federal investigation into a company run by one of President Trump's nominees to head a prominent federal agency found a "severe and pervasive" culture of sexual harassment.

 WASHINGTON (AP) — A federal investigation into a company run by one of President Donald Trump’s nominees to head a prominent federal agency found a “severe and pervasive” culture of sexual harassment.
-The Labor Department…

-WASHINGTON (AP) — A federal investigation into a company run by one of President Donald Trump’s nominees to head a prominent federal agency found a “severe and pervasive” culture of sexual harassment.

-Note: Editor’s note: AccuWeather provides overnight forecasts for WTOP.